Slobish/swap-contract/README.md

 Authorize peers to act on behalf of others.

 ### Affiliate Fees
-Compensate those who connect peers that trade.
+Compensate those who facilitate trades.

 ### Batch Cancels
 Cancel multiple orders in a single transaction.